-- 2.1 This policy has been developed to set out the aims and objectives of the Blue Coat Federation's approach to equalities and the overall commitment to valuing equality, diversity and human rights.
-It sets out the expectations on our employees and Governors in fulfilling our objective to promote equal opportunities. - 2.2 The Federation has adopted a zero tolerance approach to all forms of unlawful discrimination on the grounds of age, disability, gender, gender identity, marital or civil partnership status, race, ethnic origin, colour, nationality, pregnancy or maternity, religion or belief (or no religion or belief), sexual orientation, class or social background, political belief or Trade Union affiliation.

-This protocol is in place to provide fairness for all involved in the Federation's employment and education provision.
-All employees, whether part time, full time, or temporary, and those who volunteer, will be treated fairly and with respect.
+- 2.1 This policy has been developed to set out the aims and objectives of the school/academies approach to equalities and the overall commitment to valuing equality, diversity and human rights.
+It sets out the expectations on our employees and Governors in the school/academies objective to promote equal opportunities. - 2.2 The school/academy has adopted a zero tolerance approach to all forms of unlawful and unfair discrimination on the grounds of age, disability, gender, gender identity, marital or civil partnership status, race, ethnic origin, colour, nationality, pregnancy or maternity, religion or belief (or no religion or belief), sexual orientation, class or social background, political belief or Trade Union affiliation.
+This protocol is in place to provide fairness for all involved in the school/academy employment and education provision.
+All employees, whether part time, full time, temporary or volunteer, will be treated fairly and with respect.
 Selection for employment, promotion, training, or any other benefit will be on the basis of aptitude and ability.
-All employees and workers will be helped and encouraged to develop their full potential, and the talents and resources of the workforce will be fully utilised to maximise the efficiency of our schools.

-2.3 The Blue Coat Federation is committed to meeting the needs and expectations of people who use its services.
+All employees and workers will be helped and encouraged to develop their full potential, and the talents and resources of the workforce will be fully utilised to maximise the efficiency of the school/academy. - 2.3 The school/academy is committed to meeting the needs and expectations of people who use its services.
 This means fair access for all, ensuring that everyone is treated with dignity and respect.
-Information about our services will be provided in accessible formats, as far as reasonable and within resources available.
+All users will positively benefit from our education services.
+Information to users about services will be provided in accessible formats, based on their particular need as far as reasonable and within resources available.